Introduction

 Conclusion

-- Employ Correct Technique: When using the sledgehammer, engage your legs and core to distribute the effort evenly, minimizing the risk of injury.
+- Use Proper Technique: When wielding the sledgehammer, engage your legs and core to distribute the effort evenly, minimizing injury risk.

 Key Takeaways

-- Preparation and protective gear are essential.
+- Preparation and protective gear are crucial.

-- Scoring the concrete improves breaking efficiency.
+- Scoring the concrete enhances breaking efficiency.

 FAQ